The Five Step framework

 Background to the Five Steps

-For years I practised deliverance the traditional way: finding out background information on the person (often intrusive and very personal) fighting demons, either individually or in families and both on and off the Internet I saw much deliverance and some healing.
+For years I practised deliverance the traditional way: finding out background information on the person (often intrusive and very personal) fighting demons, either individually or in families both on and off the Internet.
+I saw much deliverance and some healing.
 But the deliverance on the net exhausted me from all the typing.
 So I asked Jesus why it was not as easy as when He did it.

 The Holy Spirit gave me understanding of why Jesus was able to deliver as He did and I started to apply this to the Internet ministry that I had been given at that time.
 Overnight the ministry changed.
-I no longer needed to know anything about the person, either their name, their history or sins; Jesus knew them already.
+I no longer needed to know anything about the person, either their name, their history or sins; because Jesus knew them already.
 Deliverance was more complete with little energy needing to be expended.
 What used to take weeks could be done in an hour or less at times.